junaidaliop/junaidaliop/README.md

 **`AI Researcher | Graduate Scholar`**

 Hi, I'm Junaid Ali.
 I'm a passionate researcher in the fields of Machine Learning and Scientific Computing.
-Currently, I am working on design of state-of-the-art optimization algorithms with applications to  medical imaging, recommender systems.
+Currently, I am working on design of state-of-the-art optimization algorithms with applications to  computer vision, medical imaging and recommender systems.
 I also work on the neural network based solutions of differential equations.

 <p align="left">
      <a href="https://scholar.google.com/citations?user=9VTFIJcAAAAJ&hl=en&oi=ao">